 - 1 head cauliflower, cut into florets or 1 lb bag of frozen cauliflower florets

-- 2 Tbsp butter or non-hydrogenated shortening for the Paleo/Whole30 version, such as Nutiva
+- 2 Tbsp butter use dairy-free butter alternative or non-hydrogenated shortening for the Paleo/Whole30 version.
+See helpful Hints, Tips & Ingredients

 - 2 Tbsp mayonnaise see Helpful Hints, Tips & Ingredients section above for Paleo and Whole30 options

 - 4-6 slices bacon, or about 8 ounces see Helpful Hints, Tips & Ingredients section above for Whole30 and Paleo options

 - 2 1/2 cups lacinato kale, chopped a.k.a. black cabbage or dino kale

 - 1 leek finely chopped

 Chop the bacon into 1/2 inch pieces.
 Cook until the fat is rendered and the bacon is crispy.
 Remove with a slotted spoon and set aside.
 Reserve about two tablespoons of the cooked bacon for garnish, if desired.
 Keep the bacon fat for cooking the leek and kale.

 While the bacon cooks, cook the cauliflower florets either by steaming on the stovetop or in the microwave.
 When the cauliflower is done cooking, add it to a blender or food processor along with the butter or non-hydrogenated shortening.
 Let it melt for a few minutes before adding the mayo and salt.
 Blend until smooth, stopping to scrape the sides down as needed.